Agentic Workflow Sprint

 No. I can train your team if needed, but the goal isn’t tool knowledge.
 The goal is changing a specific process, product or way of working.

 Depends on scope.
 Most often I deliver a prototype, a workflow spec, a playbook and an implementation recommendation.
-On bigger projects I can join as an advisor/operator working with your team.
+I also have trusted partners I can build the production solution with.
+On bigger projects I can join as an advisor/operator working with your team, bringing hands-on experience in rapidly building production-grade software with AI.

 Sometimes, but not immediately and not everywhere.
-First we define the boundaries: Draft, Approve or Auto.
+First we define the approval mode: outputs are approved by a human or — where it’s safe — by AI.
 The bigger the blast radius, the more control, logs and human approval.

 Yes — if the project has an owner, a clear problem and room for a fast test.
 I’m a poor fit for a six-month slide process with no decision.